-The mission of PMHCC is to improve service and recovery opportunities for persons who are challenged by serious and/or prolonged mental illness, drug and alcohol abuse and/or other barriers to self-sufficiency, in support of those citizens most in need and served by the City of Philadelphia and other counties of Southeast Pennsylvania.
+The mission of PMHCC is to improve service and recovery opportunities for persons who are challenged by serious and/or prolonged mental illness, drug and alcohol misuse and/or other barriers to self-sufficiency, in support of those citizens most in need and served by the City of Philadelphia and other counties of Southeast Pennsylvania.

 As early as 1988, the Department of Public Health (which sponsored the Offices of Mental Health, Mental Retardation and the Coordinating Office of Drug and Alcohol Abuse Programs) asked PMHCC to function as an umbrella organization for new projects and programs and to provide administrative support to these entities.
 PMHCC serves as an “incubator,” facilitating operation of those entities capable of independent functioning.
 Examples are Consumer Satisfaction Team (CST)and Community Behavioral Health (CBH), 1260 Housing Development Corporation(HDC), Community Treatment Teams (CTT), which stand alone as private, not-for-profit corporations.

 In 1988, as part of the Robert Wood Johnson grant, PMHCC established the 1260 Housing Development Corporation (1260 HDC) for the purpose of creating independent, affordable housing for people with behavioral health issues and their families.
 1260 HDC was instrumental in helping to close down Philadelphia State Hospital.
 This corporation develops, owns, and manages a wide range of residential options, including apartments and homes, located throughout the City.
 Currently over 1,000 people are 1260 HDC special-needs tenants, and additional housing options are currently under development.
 In 2018, 1260 HDC contracted directly with the City and no longer receives support services from PMHCC.